stlk/slack-toggl-report/readme.md

 # Slack toggl report

-This tool uses the [Toggl Reports API](https://github.com/toggl/toggl_api_docs/blob/master/reports.md) to generate a status report that is broken down by User->Client->Project->Tasks.
+This tool uses the [Toggl Reports API](https://github.com/toggl/toggl_api_docs/blob/master/reports.md) to generate a status report that is broken down by User -> Client -> Project -> Tasks.

 It currently spits out the report in markdown to stdout.